EiffelStudio-research/Eiffel-P2P/README.md

 		create man.make
 		...

-Now initialy you have to register yourself on the server, with a ID.
+Now initially you have to register yourself on the server, with a ID.
 (The Server will link this ID to your computer)

 	success := man.register(id)

 This function returns a boolean success.
-If success is true, then the connection is estblished.
+If success is true, then the connection is established.
 Now your successfully connected to the server

 3.3) Find another client